longyuxi/dew-lover/README.md

 4. Basic Linux navigation
 5. Basic Markdown syntax

-## Getting started with using the RAPID VM with key-based login and Visual Studio Code
+## Detailed instructions for getting started with using the Duke RAPID VM with key-based login and Visual Studio Code

 1. Make sure the machine is powered on by going to the [research toolkit's website](https://rtoolkits.web.duke.edu/home/login), navigate to our project, click the button next to our machine and click the "power on" button on the top if necessary.